📈

 Setup Free Tier Google Cloud

 First, we have to create and setup a free tier Google Cloud.
-You can follow the following tutorial.
+You can follow the following .
 With this setup, we can use Google Cloud for free even after the trial period is over.

 Install Miniconda